9 March 2018

 Table of contents

-This course of action is associated with controlling, domineering, intransigent and overly demanding behaviour, It is not, therefore, generally speaking, one of the most important leadership styles with the best reputation.
-But the autocratic leader He is also self-confident, determined and highly prepared.
+This way of acting is associated with controlling, domineering, intransigent and overly demanding behaviour, therefore, in general terms, it is not one of the Top-rated leadership styles.
+But the autocratic leader He is also self-assured, decisive, and highly prepared.

-Therefore, we must not forget that this model, like the others, presents positive qualities and negative, so that the key to discerning its proper application lies not in the style itself but in the situation. of the team and the company.
+Therefore, we must not forget that this model presents – like the rest – positive qualities and negative, so that The key to discerning its appropriate application rests, not in the style itself, but in the situation. of the team and the company.

 Strengths and weaknesses of the autocratic leader

-To find out when the autocratic leader is most effective, you need to understand what their advantages and disadvantages are.
+To discover when the autocratic leader is most effective, one must understand What are its advantages and disadvantages.

 Among the pros of this style of leadership, the following stand out:

-• These are profiles highly skilled, They are highly skilled and experienced, demonstrating a complete mastery of the field in which they operate.
+• These are profiles highly skilled, with great technical skills and experience, thus demonstrating a total mastery of their field of operation.

-• The autocratic leader has an autocratic perspective on work. achievement of objectives in the short term, trying to achieve the goals set by the company.
+• El líder autocrático tiene una perspectiva de trabajo orientada al achievement of objectives in the short term, trying to achieve the goals set by the company.

-• Its performance is highly efficient and, by setting the guidelines and directives for the teams and directly controlling the work of the employees, he ensures that projects are executed on time and on budget.
+• Your performance is highly efficient and, by setting the standards and guidelines for the teams and directly controlling the work of employees, he ensures that projects are executed on time and in full.

-• This leadership model also has a good responsiveness The security and self-confidence that it possesses in the face of possible changes or crisis situations allows it to find agile and effective solutions to unforeseen events.
+• This leadership model also presents a good responsiveness in the face of potential changes or crisis situations, thanks to the security and self-confidence it possesses, which allows for finding agile and effective solutions to unforeseen events.

-• Because of his total oversight, the autocratic leader simplifies work and processes.
+• Due to his total oversight, the autocratic leader simplifies work and processes.

-• Because he or she feels that he or she holds the power, this type of manager also makes himself or herself responsible for the work of the whole team, The report is a success as well as a failure.
+• Given that they feel they hold the power, this type of manager also becomes responsible for the work of the whole team, The report is a success as well as a failure.

-• The autocratic leader lacks social skills, This makes it difficult to build personal relationships and to communicate assertively with the workers in their charge.
+• The autocratic leader lacks social skills, which makes it difficult to build personal relationships and assertively communicate with the workers under their charge.

-• It considers its own point of view as the only valid one, ignoring the proposals and perspectives of others, and avoiding participation and involvement of workers.
+• Considers their point of view as the only valid one, ignoring the proposals and perspectives of others and avoiding participation and implication of workers.

-• Their levels of demand may prove to be stressors for the teams, This can lead to demotivation, mental blocks or absenteeism among the workforce.
+• Their levels of demand may prove to be stressors for the teams, leading to demotivation, mental blocks, or absenteeism among staff.

-• Just as he holds himself accountable for collective failures, he also sees himself as the absolute architect of the achievements, and is therefore unable to recognise the work of subordinates.
+• In the same way that one is held responsible for collective failures, one is also considered the absolute architect of achievements, so it is unable to recognise the work of subordinates.

-As a result, there are some situations in which this style of leadership is most appropriate.
+As a consequence, there are some situations where this leadership style is most suitable.
 When does the autocratic leader work best?

-• In the case of under-prepared, inexperienced or demotivated teams, The autocratic leader will have the ability to set out the way forward in detail.
+• In the case of teams with low preparation, little experience, or lack of motivation, the autocratic leader will have the ability to mark the path forward in great detail.

-• When a new project or a new working group is set up., This model allows clear and concise guidelines to be established that all workers can follow, avoiding the confusion of that first stage.
+• When a new project or a new working group is set up., this model allows for the establishment of clear and concise guidelines that all workers can follow, avoiding confusion in that initial stage.

-In situations of business crises or high stress, Where there is no option for consensus decisions, this leader is able to take control and offer solutions to overcome the company's obstacles.
+In situations of business crises or high-stress situations, ...where there is no option to reach consensus on decisions, this leader is capable of taking control and offering solutions to overcome the company's obstacles.

 Edenred Spain